narimanmani/OC-exctract/README.md

 ## Prerequisites

 1. **Python** 3.9 or newer.
-2. A GitHub personal access token (PAT) with `repo` scope stored in the `GITHUB_TOKEN` environment variable.
+2. A GitHub personal access token (PAT) with `repo` scope stored in the `MY_PAT` environment variable.
 The pipeline will refuse to run without it.

 Install the Python dependencies: